-Shortly after establishment of the Continental Army on June 14, 1775, Maj.
+Shortly after establishment of the Continental Army, June 14, 1775, Maj.
 Gen. Horatio Gates reported to Commander-in-Chief George Washington that “the sick suffered much for want of good female Nurses.”
-Gen. Washington then asked Congress for “a matron to supervise the nurses, bedding, etc.,” and for nurses “to attend the sick and obey the matron’s orders.”
+Washington then asked Congress for “a matron to supervise the nurses, bedding, etc.,” and for nurses “to attend the sick and obey the matron’s orders.”

-In July 1775, a plan was submitted to the Second Continental Congress that provided one nurse for every ten patients and provided “that a matron be allotted to every hundred sick or wounded.”
+In July 1775, a plan was submitted to the Second Continental Congress that provided one nurse for every 10 patients and provided “that a matron be allotted to every 100 sick or wounded.”

-Around 6,000 women performed nursing duties for the federal forces.
-It is estimated that some 181 black nurses served in convalescent and U.S. Government hospitals during the war.
+About 6,000 women performed nursing duties for the federal forces.
+It is estimated that some 181 black nurses served in convalescent and U.S. government hospitals during the war.

-Dr. Anita Newcomb McGee, Vice President of the National Society of the Daughters of the American Revolution, was placed in charge of selecting graduate members for the Army.
+Dr. Anita Newcomb McGee, vice president of the National Society of the Daughters of the American Revolution, was placed in charge of selecting graduate members for the Army.
 Military nursing had been almost dormant since the Civil War.
 This profession required a high level of competence and military nurses became known as “contract nurses” of the Army.
-Between l898 and l90l, more than l,500 women nurses signed governmental contracts.
+Between 1898 and 1901, more than l,500 women nurses signed governmental contracts.

 Contract nurses served in the United States, Puerto Rico, the Philippine Islands, Hawaii, China, briefly in Japan and on the hospital ship Relief.
 Fifteen of these nurses died of typhoid fever and one of yellow fever.

-On Feb.
-2, 1901, the Nurse Corps became a permanent corps of the Medical Department under the Army Reorganization Act (31 Stat.
-753) passed by Congress.
-Nurses were appointed to the Regular Army for a 3-year period, although nurses were not actually commissioned as officers in the Regular Army during that period of time.
+The Nurse Corps became a permanent corps of the Medical Department under the Army Reorganization Act (31 Stat.
+753) passed by Congress, Feb.
+2, 1901.
+Nurses were appointed to the regular Army for a 3-year period, although nurses were not actually commissioned as officers in the regular Army during that period of time.
 The appointment could be renewed provided the applicant had a “satisfactory record for efficiency, conduct and health.”

-On March 25, l90l, Dita H.Kinney, a former contract nurse, was officially appointed the first Superintendent of the Army Nurse Corps, a position she held until she resigned in July 1909.
+Dita H.Kinney, a former contract nurse, was officially appointed the first Superintendent of the Army Nurse Corps, or ANC, March 25, 1901, a position she held until she resigned in July 1909.

-On April 6, 1917, the United States entered World War I. There were 403 nurses on active duty, including 170 reserve nurses who had been ordered to duty in twelve Army hospitals in Texas, Arizona, and New Mexico.
+The United States entered World War I, April 6, 1917.
+There were 403 nurses on active duty, including 170 reserve nurses who had been ordered to duty at 12 Army hospitals in Texas, Arizona, and New Mexico.

 By 1918, more than 12,000 nurses were on active duty serving at 198 stations worldwide.
 In May 1917, six base (general) hospitals with more than 400 nurses sailed for France for service in the British Expeditionary Forces.

-On Oct.
-2, 1917, Gen. John J. Pershing sent a cabled request “for a competent member of the Nurse Corps” to supervise nursing activities in the American Expeditionary Forces.
-Bessie S. Bell, then Chief Nurse of Walter Reed General Hospital, reported to serve on Nov.
+Gen. John J. Pershing sent a cabled request “for a competent member of the Nurse Corps” to supervise nursing activities in the American Expeditionary Forces, Oct.
+2, 1917.
+Bessie S. Bell, then chief nurse of Walter Reed General Hospital, reported to service, Nov.
 13, 1917.

-On May 25, 1918, the Army School of Nursing was authorized by the Secretary of War as an alternative to utilizing nurses’ aides in Army hospitals.
-Courses of instruction opened at several Army hospitals in July 1918.
-Annie W. Goodrich was appointed under contract as Chief Inspector Nurse for the Army; she became the first dean of the Army School of Nursing.
+The Army School of Nursing was authorized by the secretary of war as an alternative to utilizing nurses’ aides in Army hospitals, May 25, 1918.
+Courses of instruction opened at several Army hospitals during July 1918.
+Annie W. Goodrich was appointed under contract as chief inspector nurse for the Army; she became the first dean of the Army School of Nursing.

-As a sign of their valiant contribution in the Great War, Army nurses were awarded numerous medals – including the Distinguished Service Cross (an award ranked second only to the Medal of Honor).
+As a sign of their valiant contribution during the Great War, Army nurses were awarded numerous medals – including the Distinguished Service Cross (an award ranked second only to the Medal of Honor).

 Several nurses received wartime wounds, but none died as a result of enemy action.
-Approximately two hundred did perish from influenza and pneumonia.
+Approximately 200 did perish from influenza and pneumonia.

-There were fewer than 7,000 Army nurses on active duty when the U.S. entered World War II.
-Over the next six months their number grew to more than 12,000.
+There were fewer than 7,000 Army nurses on active duty when the United States entered World War II.
+Over the next six months, their number grew to more than 12,000.

-Army nurses, like their male Soldier counterparts, were POWs of the Japanese, sustained casualties from enemy fire at Anzio beachhead and elsewhere, were killed in flights and spent time behind enemy lines and at concentration camps.
+Army nurses, like their male Soldier counterparts, were prisoners of war of the Japanese, sustained casualties from enemy fire at Anzio beachhead and elsewhere, were killed in flights and spent time behind enemy lines and in concentration camps.

-On April 16, 1947, the 80th Congress passed Public Law 36, which established the Regular Army Nurse Corps branch in the U.S. Army Medical Department.
+The 80th Congress passed Public Law 36, which established the Regular Army Nurse Corps branch in the U.S. Army Medical Department, April 16, 1947.
 The act also established the Army Nurse Corps section of the Officer Reserve Corps, and allowed them in the Army National Guard and the Air Guard.

-Just like in World War II, Army nurses served in the combat theater very close to the extremely fluid front lines of the war.
+Just like during World War II, Army nurses served in the combat theater very close to the extremely fluid front lines of the war.
 As a rule, they were the only military women allowed into the combat theater during this war.
-Nurses served in Mobile Army Surgical Hospitals (MASH), field hospitals, hospital trains, and – during the early weeks of the war – on Army transport ships.
+Nurses served in Mobile Army Surgical Hospitals, or MASH, field hospitals, hospital trains, and – during the early weeks of the war – on Army transport ships.

-On Nov.
-8, 1967, after removal of restrictions on the careers of female officers, women of the Army Nurse Corps and the Women’s Army Corps were authorized promotion consideration under the same promotion procedures applicable to men in the Regular Army.
+After the removal of restrictions on the careers of female officers, women of the Army Nurse Corps and the Women’s Army Corps were authorized promotion consideration under the same promotion procedures applicable to men in the regular Army, Nov.
+8, 1967.

-On June 11, 1970, Col. Anna Mae Hays, 13th Chief of the ANC, was promoted to brigadier general, the first nurse in the history of the American military to attain flag rank.
+Col. Anna Mae Hays, 13th Chief of the ANC, was promoted to brigadier general, the first nurse in the history of the American military to attain flag rank, June 11, 1970.
 She and Brig.
-Gen. Elizabeth P. Hoisington, WAC director, were promoted on the same day.
+Gen. Elizabeth P. Hoisington, Women’s Army Corps, or WAC, director, were promoted on the same day.

 Thousands of U.S. Army nurses served in Vietnam between 1962 and 1973.
 The largest number for any single year was 900 in 1969.
 Several were wounded and nine died while serving.
 One of those who died, 1st Lt.
 Sharon A. Lane, was a victim of hostile fire.

-On March 29, 1973, the last of more than 5,000 nurses departed from the Republic of Vietnam two months after the cease-fire.
+The last of more than 5,000 nurses departed from the Republic of Vietnam two months after the cease-fire, March 29, 1973.
 Lt.
 Col. Marion L. Minter was the last chief nurse in Vietnam.

-As with the Women’s Army Corps in the 1970s, many changes also took place within the Army Nurse Corps.
-In March 1976, the authorized Army Reserve troop program ANC strength was increased from approximately 1,900 to over 5,100 officers.
+As with WAC in the 1970s, many changes also took place within the Army Nurse Corps.
+In March 1976, the authorized Army Reserve troop program’s strength was increased from approximately 1,900 to more than 5,100 officers.
 In April 1976, the Division of Nursing at the Walter Reed Army Institute of Research transferred to the Department of Nursing, Walter Reed Army Medical Center.

 By March 1980, more than 3,666 of the Army nurses on active duty – approximately 95 percent – had a baccalaureate degree or higher in nursing or a related career field.
 There were nurses on active duty in the United States, Hawaii, Alaska, Panama, Japan, Okinawa, the Republic of Korea, Germany, Italy, and Belgium.